The Stolen Jools

-The Stolen Jools is a 1931 American pre-Code comedy short produced by the Masquers Club of Hollywood, featuring many cameo appearances by film stars of the day.
-The stars appeared in the film, distributed by Paramount Pictures, to raise funds for the National Vaudeville Artists Tuberculosis Sanitarium.
+The Stolen Jools is a 1931 American pre-Code comedy short produced by the Masquers Club of Hollywood, featuring many cameo appearances by film stars and featured players of the day.
+The film was distributed by Paramount Pictures to raise funds for the National Vaudeville Artists Tuberculosis Sanitarium.
 The UCLA Film and Television Archive entry for this film says—as do the credits—that the film was co-sponsored by Chesterfield cigarettes to support the "fine work" of the NVA sanitarium.

-When the film was shown in theaters in 1931, a speaker would appear after the film to ask the audience for donations.
-Being made for charity, the film has an unusually large cast of actors who volunteered to appear gratis.
-Studios represented included Paramount, Warner Bros., RKO, MGM, and Hal Roach Studios.
+The film, being made for charity, has an unusually large cast of actors who volunteered to appear.
+Studios represented included Paramount, Warner Bros., RKO, MGM, Fox Film, and Hal Roach.

-This film was retitled The Slippery Pearls in the United Kingdom.
-In spite of copies being sold by Blackhawk Films throughout the 1970's on 16mm and Super 8 stock the film was thought by some to have been lost until a print was found in the UK in the 1990s.
-Another print was later found in the US under the alternative title.
+For decades the film was unavailable for viewing, although at least one 35mm release print was known to survive in private hands.
+Home-movie distributor Blackhawk Films offered reprints to the collectors' market in the 1970s.
+Another print was found in the United Kingdom in the 1990s, under the British release title The Slippery Pearls.

 Plot

 At the "Screen Stars Annual Ball", Norma Shearer's jewels are stolen.
 The police must find them and return them to her.
+Private detective Eddie Kane investigates by trailing movie personalities and interrogating them.
+The mystery is solved by child performer Mitzi Green, who witnessed the robbery.

 Cast

-The original film did not include credits.
-Blackhawk Films later added credits to identify the actors in the film by scene, stating "a good cast is worth introducing."
+The original film did not include credits; most of the players were instantly recognizable by audiences of the day.
+Eddie Kane, the only actor who appears throughout the film, mentions many of them by name as they appear.